eau-claire-energy-cooperative/simple-multispeak/README.md

 ### Installation

 The easiest way to use this class is to clone the repo and use Maven to build the jar.
 For any projects you create make sure that both the simple-multispeak.jar file and a copy of [JDOM](http://www.jdom.org/) are available to the class path.

+For all the library methods and classes see the [Javadoc](https://eau-claire-energy-cooperative.github.io/simple-multispeak/).

 ### Getting Started